JedrickZablan/chem274b_final/README.md

 - Source/ : This directory contains all the source code with the functionality implemented in C++ for this project

-- Tests: Test programs used to test the functionalities implemented in the project
+- Tests/: Test programs used to test the functionalities implemented in the project

-- Utils: Contains all the source files that implement utilities
+- Utils/: Contains all the source files that implement utilities

 LIST OF FILES IN THIS DIRECTORY: